 Chubb Group of Insurance Companies

-- Allison joined the Indianapolis team as the Branch Manager in October of 2003.
-Her 20 year tenure with Chubb includes branch management and various roles in underwriting and marketing.
-Prior to her current role, she served as the Southeast Regional Marketing Manager in Atlanta from 2000 to 2003.
-She served as the Commercial Insurance Manager in Birmingham, AL and a Sr. Underwriter in Chubb Custom Market and Excess Umbrella from 1994 to 2000.
-Allison started her Chubb career in the Birmingham office in 1994 after spending five years in underwriting and marketing positions with another Property and Casualty Insurance Carrier.
+- Allison joined the Indianapolis team of Chubb Group of Insurance Companies as the Branch Manager in October 2003.
+Her 20-year tenure with Chubb includes branch management and various roles in underwriting and marketing.
+Previously, she served as the Southeast Regional Marketing Manager in Atlanta from 2000 to 2003.
+Allison started her Chubb career in the Birmingham, Alabama, office in 1994 after spending five years in underwriting and marketing positions with another property and casualty insurance carrier.
 She is a graduate of Auburn University with a Bachelor of Business Administration degree in Marketing.

-- Susan is the Head of School at A Children’s Habitat, one of the oldest Montessori Schools in Indianapolis.
-She has over 20 years of professional experience in education, having taught and directed in public, private, and charter schools in Indianapolis and in Tucson, Arizona.
-Susan has a Bachelor’s degree in elementary education from Purdue University and a Master’s degree in educational administration and leadership from Butler University, and spent time in Finland and Sweden studying their educational systems.
-Susan and her husband Rich have three grown daughters, Lily, Isabelle, and Sophia, and live in the Broad Ripple area.
+- Susan has over 20 years of professional experience in education, having taught and directed in public, private, and charter schools in Indianapolis and in Tucson, Arizona.
+Susan has a bachelor’s degree in Elementary Education from Purdue University and a master’s degree in Educational Administration and leadership from Butler University; she has also spent time in Finland and Sweden studying their educational systems.
+Susan and her husband, Rich, have three grown daughters, Lily, Isabelle, and Sophia, and live in the Broad Ripple area of Indianapolis.

 - Susan is a Program Manager for Cloud Services at Salesforce.
-Her past positions at Salesforce (formerly ExactTarget) include working as a project manager in IT and most recently as a program manager for the ExactTarget Foundation.
-At Salesforce she works with various employee resource groups, including Volunteerforce and Outforce and serves in a leadership role for the Women’s Inspiration Group (WIN) on the WIN Gives Back committee.
-Susan has a Bachelor’s of Science in studio art from New York University with a concentration in oil painting and cinema studies.
-Since graduating and moving back home to Indianapolis, Susan has worked as a media specialist for IU School of Medicine and as a writer and producer for Creative Street Media Group, as well as a program manager for VMS.
-Prior to serving on the Board of Directors, Susan was a member of the StART Young Borfessionals board.
+Her past positions at Salesforce (formerly ExactTarget) include project manager in IT and, more recently, program manager for the ExactTarget Foundation.
+At Salesforce, Susan works with various employee resource groups, including Volunteerforce and Outforce and serves in a leadership role for the Women’s Inspiration Group (WIN) on the WIN Gives Back Committee.
+Susan has a Bachelor of Science degree in Studio Art, with a concentration in oil painting and cinema studies, from New York University.
+Since graduating and moving back home to Indianapolis, Susan has worked as a media specialist for Indiana University School of Medicine, as a writer and producer for Creative Street Media Group, as well as a program manager for VMS.
+Prior to joining the Board of Directors of Arts for Learning, Susan was a member of Arts for Learning’s StART Young Professionals Board.
 She also regularly volunteers for Girls Inc. and Second Helpings.

-- Kathy is honored to have served on the Arts for Learning Board for approximately ten years.
-She was Board Chair and has chaired the Board Governance and the Program Committees.
-Kathy is recently retired from the field of education, completing her forty year career in the MSD of Pike Township as Director of Curriculum & Instruction K-12.
+- Kathy is honored to have served on the Arts for Learning Board for more than ten years.
+She is a former Board Chair and has chaired the Board Governance and the Program Committees.
+Kathy is retired from the field of education, having completed her forty-year career as the Director of Curriculum & Instruction K-12 in the Metropolitan School District of Pike Township.
 She currently works with TJ Insights as a grant writer and consultant.
-Kathy and her husband John have two daughters who live in Brooklyn.
-They are grandparents to three delightful grandbabies.
-In her free time, Kathy enjoys visiting Brooklyn, enjoying travel, gardening, reading, art, and music.
+Kathy and her husband, John, have two daughters, both of who live in Brooklyn.
+Kathy and John are grandparents to three delightful grandbabies.
+In her free time, Kathy enjoys visiting Brooklyn, travel, gardening, reading, art, and music.

-- Anne Surak has been an art dealer and curator for twelve years in Washington DC and now Indianapolis.
+- Anne Surak has been an art dealer and curator for twelve years.
 She has an extensive background in exhibition planning, art consulting, gallery management and design.
 Before relocating to Indiana she was the inaugural director of Project 4 in Washington DC, a gallery that represented mid-career and emerging contemporary artists.
-In 2014 she founded art + space, an extensive art consulting and curatorial service emphasizing trends in contemporary art and design. art + space was originally conceived in 2006 in DC, and has been re-launched in Indianapolis to involve the city in a greater international artistic dialogue by broadening the scope of work being exhibited and commissioned here while also nurturing the careers of a small group of promising, local artists by introducing their work to a more global audience.
-Ms. Surak will be completing her term as board president of the Contemporary Art Society at the Indianapolis Museum of Art in September, a position she’s held since 2012.
-In Washington DC she served on the board of the Washington Project for the Arts.
+In 2014, she founded art + space, an extensive art consulting and curatorial service emphasizing trends in contemporary art and design. art + space was originally conceived in 2006 in Washington, and has been re-launched in Indianapolis to involve the city in a greater international artistic dialogue by broadening the scope of work being exhibited and commissioned, while also nurturing the careers of a small group of promising, local artists by introducing their work to a more global audience.
+In Washington, Anne served on the Board of Directors of the Washington Project for the Arts; in Indiana, she has served as the Board President of the Contemporary Art Society at the Indianapolis Museum of Art and is currently the Director of Exhibitions of Exhibit Columbus.

-- Kelly is currently the Managing Director and COO at the Cabaret at the Columbia Club in downtown Indianapolis.
-She has a bachelors degree from Northwestern University in Political Science and attended Law School at Indiana University.
+- Kelly Lamm Teller is currently the Director of Development at Park Tudor School in Indianapolis.
+She has a bachelor’s degree in Political Science from Northwestern University and attended law school at Indiana University.